Online Professionalism Program (OPP)

 Users also have the option to discuss the case studies and share opinions with others through the secure, online discussion boards.

-OPP Courses are developed under and focus on various domains within the SPPP(Supporting Physicians’ Professionalism & Performance) framework Previous OPP courses delivered by RACP include: Modern Workplace Challenges and Diagnostic Error.
-Several new courses will be released in 2017.
+OPP Courses are developed under and focus on various domains within the SPPP (Supporting Physicians’ Professionalism & Performance) framework.
+Previous OPP courses delivered include: Modern Workplace Challenges, Diagnostic Error, End of Life Care and Cultural Responsiveness.
+Upcoming courses listed below will be released in 2018.

-The Online Professionalism Program is FREE for RACP members and counts towards Continuing Professional Development requirements.
-Find out more about the RACP continuing professional development program and MyCPD
+The OPP counts towards Continuing Professional Development (CPD) requirements.
+Find out more about the RACP CPD program and MyCPD

-Qstream is a novel, evidence-based form of online education that has been demonstrated in randomised trials to improve knowledge acquisition, boost retention and change behaviour.
-It is based on two core psychology research findings: the spacing effect and the testing effect.
+Qstream is a novel, evidence-based form of online education that has been demonstrated in randomised trials to improve knowledge acquisition, boost retention, change on-the-job behaviours and imrpove patient outcomes.
+Developed by the Harvard Medical School, it is based on two core psychology research findings: the spacing effect and the testing effect.

 The spacing effect refers to the psychology research finding that information which is presented and repeated over spaced intervals is more effectively retained by the learner.
 The testing effect refers to the research finding that the long-term retention of information is significantly improved by testing learners on this information.
 Testing is not merely a means to measure a learner's level of knowledge, but rather causes knowledge to be stored more effectively in long-term memory.